Hands-on workshops from 9 AM till 5 PM at Prezi. You need a separate workshop ticket to attend.

 This can help organizations define success measures, improve performance, and better team communication, collaboration, and trust.

+An internationally-sought after executive trainer with over 30 years of professional acting, pitching and leadership experience, Amy has trained over a 1000 CEO’s, founders and senior executives to turbo-charge their impact so they inspire others - no matter the pressure.
+The toughest task for any company or individual is to articulate their ideas clearly and explain why they matter.
+Even with the best scripts, people struggle to convey conviction and often leave their listeners feeling flat.
 Her clients include: Techstars, Virgin, Swarovski, PwC, Aviva, TBWA, Bank of New York Mellon, Soho House Group, Havas, Saatchi & Saatchi, Hearst, Elle, Barclays, Resident Advisor, Capital Enterprise, Ignite, Marlin PR, TYK, Iwoca, Hutch and various tech accelerators across Europe.
 She has also successfully trained founders to pitch for Dragon’s Den & helped many of her private clients raise Series A+ funding.
 She recently gave a talk to over 300 female CEOs in America on Executive Presence.

 Performing brilliantly at senior level requires far more than just technical expertise; you must have outstanding communication skills, incredible confidence and a luminous presence.
 Sadly, most of us were not taught the critical skills needed to inspire and persuade others.
 We struggle with the imposter syndrome, fear risk, repress our voice and diminish our credibility in the process.